HIPAA Compliance Guide for Google Workspace Administrators

 Google Drive (including Docs, Sheets, Slides, and Forms)

 Google Drive provides cloud storage for your organization when using the Google Workspace SaaS service.
-With Google Drive, there are configuration and administration items that you want to make sure to give attention to for safeguarding your HIPAA PHI.
-There will be a mix of user training as well as technical items that you want to have in place.
+With Google Drive, there are configuration and administration items that you want to make sure to give attention to for properly safeguarding PHI.
+This includes a mix of user training as well as technical items that you want to have in place.

 Is Google Drive HIPAA compliant?